aeternity/protocol/contracts/contract_transactions.md

 the maximum given: the unused portion of the gas is refunded to the caller's account; the used portion of the gas is added to the miner's account.

+Charges are debited to the account of the creator/caller before the contract is created/called.
+This is in order to prevent a malicious user from attempting to craft a contract that spends the balances in such a way that, having already consumed computational effort in the execution of the contract, inhibits the miner from debiting the charges.

 ### Create Contract Transaction

 Anyone can create a new contract by submitting a create contract transaction.